hashirsarwar/GSoC-20-Report/README.md

 The size of the payload sent from the Zulip server to the browsers and mobile apps has been significantly reduced.
 To be more specific, the network bandwidth is reduced from 1.3MB compressed and 10.4MB total to 0.92MB compressed and 8.8MB total.

-This has been made possible by not sending avatar URLs of long term idle users from the server.
-This field is not compressible, thus eats up a lot of bandwidth.
-If we ever need the avatar URL of a long term idle user, we'll compute it from the frontend/mobile app.
+This has been made possible by not sending avatar URLs of long-term idle users from the server.
+This field is not compressible and thus eats up a lot of bandwidth.
+If we ever need the avatar URL of a long-term idle user, we'll compute it from the frontend/mobile app.

 *Related PRs*
-Avoid sending avatar URLs of long term idle users to clients [#15359](https://github.com/zulip/zulip/pull/15359)
+Avoid sending avatar URLs of long-term idle users to clients [#15359](https://github.com/zulip/zulip/pull/15359)
 Add user_avatar_url_field_optional support to the web client [#15546](https://github.com/zulip/zulip/pull/15546)

 ### Investigated the slow performance on Chrome mobile browser